Access Communications: Services

 Access Communications offers cable modem and fixed-wireless broadband internet, cable television (digital and analog), telephone, home security and home automation.

 Internet

-Access Communications uses a hybrid fibre-coaxial (HFC) network infrastructure to deliver its internet services.
+Access uses a hybrid fibre-coaxial (HFC) network infrastructure to deliver its internet services, branded as AccessHyperSpeed.
 In March 2019, it announced that it is one of the internet service providers participating in the federal government's Connecting Families Program.

 Cable television

-Access Communications distributes standard-definition and high-definition cable television programming, including digital cable.
+Access distributes standard-definition and high-definition cable television programming, including digital cable.
 It offers digital video recorders such as TiVo, video-on-demand services and has implemented switched digital video (SDV) technology in many markets.